Male Hair Loss

 Female Hair Loss

 Female hair loss, also known as female pattern alopecia, largely stems from a complex combination of genetics, hormones and age.
 This type of loss is considered a chronic, genetic condition in which new hair shafts grow progressively thinner over time.
 Women can also experience temporary alopecia due to medication, illness or infection.
 Androgenetic alopecia, the most common type of female pattern alopecia, is characterized by a wider part and gradual reduction in overall volume, often with a concentrated thinning at the crown.
 Treatments available for alopecia are Rogaine (FDA approved oral medication for female hair loss), Platelet Rich Plasma (PRP), or hair transplantation (surgical transfer of hair follicles from a dense area to the thinning area.
-To read more about hair transplantation and PRP, click here.
+To read more about hair transplantation, hair restoration and PRP, click here.